AntsInMyEy3sJohnson/hazeltest/README.md

 1. Number of items: Adjustable only indirectly (because fixed dataset) by increasing the number of maps or the number of Runners (by adding more Hazeltest instances)
 2. Item size: Not adjustable
 3. Number of data structures: By means of the ``numMaps`` property, or by adding more Hazeltest instances
-4. Number of clients: By adding more Hazeltest instances
+4. Number of clients: Not adjustable on the Runner itself, but by adding more Hazeltest instances
 5. Cluster health: Not adjustable
 6. Operations per second: By means of ``sleeps.betweenRuns`` and the sleep configurations of the chosen test loop

 In other words: As the preceding descriptions of the feature indicated, the Pokédex Runner is not an appropriate tool to load-test a Hazelcast cluster's abilities to keep payloads in memory, but it's excellent at stressing the CPU.
 For load-testing the in-memory storage capacities of a Hazelcast clusters, the Load Runner is the far better tool.

 #### Load Runner
 The Load Runner enables you to optimize load creation along load dimensions 1 and 2, that is, the number of items and the size of each item stored in the Hazelcast cluster under test, respectively, which is why it's the bread-and-butter feature in Hazeltest for load-testing a Hazelcast cluster's ability to keep payloads in memory and serve them from there.